GHOST OF TREBOR LODGE HOME IN BARRINGTON RHODE ISLAND IS SCENE OF MURDERED SPIRITS!

 6 STRAWBERRY DRIVE HAS NOT CHANGED IN ALL THESE YEARS SINCE MY FAMILY MOVED IN!

-Ghosts Haunt 343 Rumstick Road in Barringtion RI!
+Ghosts Haunted 343 Rumstick Road in Barringtion RI!

 GHOST OF TREBOR LODGE, BARRINGTON RI, RUMSTICK ROAD - JENKS ESTATE 1975!